denniemok/slash-ping/README.md

 **Normalised Value = Max ( Round ( Original Value * Multiplier + Offset ), Lower Bound )**

 Round here means taking only the integral part from the intermediate result.
 Multiplier normalises the values by multiplication (default 0.8) while offset normalises by addition (default 0).
-The 2 parameters, together with the lower bound option, are made configurable in config.yml. <p>
+The 2 parameters, together with the lower bound option, are made configurable in config.yml.

 ### 2. Closest Name Match

-Users no longer have to type in the full name of a ping target because the plugin is clever enough to find the closest match on the server based on the first few characters of a name on the server!<p>
+Users no longer have to type in the full name of a ping target because the plugin is clever enough to find the closest match on the server based on the first few characters of a name on the server!

 ### 3. HEX Colour Support

 This plugin supports the colouring of chat messages with HEX codes on 1.16+ servers.<br>
-Example: `"#e69296Your ping is #c8a2c8%ping% #e69296ms."`<p>
+Example: `"#e69296Your ping is #c8a2c8%ping% #e69296ms."`

 ### 4. PlaceholderAPI Support

-Use the placeholder **%slashping_ping%** in any PlaceholderAPI-compatible plugins (e.g., your favourite TAB plugin) to display the normalised ping values.<p>
+Use the placeholder **%slashping_ping%** in any PlaceholderAPI-compatible plugins (e.g., your favourite TAB plugin) to display the normalised ping values.

 <hr>